 Organic Standards – No GMO Feeds, No Pesticides, No Routine Antibiotics

 All feed, throughout the lifetime of our animals, is free from GMOs.
 No insecticide, pesticides, herbicides (Glycophosphates/Roundup) are used in our system or sprayed on our grass.
-We do not use routine vaccines, antibiotic treatments, or toxic parasite treatments, as practiced in conventional farming.
-Animals are only treated when necessary and the withdrawal period is usually three times longer than conventional.
+We do not use routine vaccines, antibiotic treatments, or toxic parasite treatments.
+Animals are only treated when necessary and the withdrawal period is usually three times longer than in conventional farming.
 We are registered and inspected annually by The Organic Trust, who certify that we are adhering to these regulations.

 Healthier and Tastier – Drumanilra Beef is Grass Fed and Hung for 3 Weeks